 Cost For Premise Based Phone Systems:

-In round numbers you can expect to pay one-time costs of $500-$1000 per user for a premise-based system.
-On an ongoing basis, you’ll need to pay for you Trunking (POTS, PRI, SIP), and maintenance.
+In round numbers, you can expect to pay one-time costs of $500-$1000 per user for a premise-based system.
+On an ongoing basis, you’ll need to pay for your Trunking (POTS, PRI, SIP), and maintenance.

 Cost For Hosted Phone Systems: